-The Housing Recovery and Reconstruction Platform (HRRP) was launched in December 2015.
+The Housing Recovery and Reconstruction Platform

+(HRRP) was launched in December 2015.
 HRRP took over supporting coordination of the post-earthquake housing reconstruction from the Nepal Shelter Cluster which returned to the pre-earthquake format as a standing cluster.
-The platform provides coordination support services for the National Reconstruction Authority (NRA), Building and Grant Management and Local Infrastructure (GMALI) Central Level Programme Implementation Units (CLPIUs), other relevant government authorities, and Partner Organisations (POs).
-HRRP is currently in its third phase which will run until the end of July 2019.
-Planning for a fourth phase of the platform is underway.
-HRRP is funded by DFID Nepal and CRS Nepal and with in kind contribution from PLAN and OXFAM.
-Implementing partners include Oxfam, Plan International, and the National Society for Earthquake Technology Nepal (NSET).
-The HRRP works at municipal, district, and national levels, providing support primarily to the 14 districts most affected by the earthquake, as well as roving support to the 18 districts moderately affected by the earthquake.
+The platform provides coordination support services for the National Reconstruction Authority (NRA), Central Level Programme Implementation Units - GMaLI and Building (CLPIUS), District Level Programme Implementation Units - GMaLI and Building (DLPIUS), and other relevant government authorities, and Partner Organisations (POs).
+HRRP is currently in its fourth phase which will run until the end of July 2021.
+Planning for a fifth phase of the platform is underway.
+HRRP is funded by DFID Nepal and CRS Nepal and with National Society for Earthquake Technology Nepal (NSET) as the technical lead.

+The HRRP works at municipal, district, and national levels, providing support primarily to the 14 districts most affected by the earthquake, as well as direct and roving support to the 18 districts moderately affected by the earthquake.
 The platform has personnel with expertise in general coordination, technical coordination, and information management across all working levels and areas.
 At national level the platform also has expertise in Monitoring Evaluation Accountability and Learning (MEAL), operations, and translation.
-The HRRP's main areas of focus are: - Monitoring and documenting the housing reconstruction process - Facilitating coordination and experience sharing to support improvements in coverage and quality of socio-technical assistance - Supporting collective planning and roll out of additional support for vulnerable households - Addressing gaps and duplications - Advocacy, communications, and research
+The HRRP's main areas of focus are:

+- Monitoring and documenting the housing reconstruction process - Facilitating coordination and experience sharing to support improvements in coverage and quality of socio-technical assistance - Supporting collective planning and roll out of additional support for vulnerable households - Addressing gaps and duplications - Advocacy, communications, and research

 Members of the HRRP team with the NRA CEO, Mr. Sushil Gyawali.

 Get Involved!

 Visit the HRRP website hrrpnepal.org

-Subscribe to the HRRP mailing list hrrpnepal.org/subscribe
+Subscribe to the HRRP mailing list bit.ly/3aQJbRC

-Follow the HRRP Flickr page (and share photos!) •• @hrrp\im
+Follow the HRRP Flickr page (and share photos!) •• @hrrp_im

 Like our Facebook page

 Follow us on Twitter

-THE PATH TO HOUSING RECOVERY NEPAL EARTHQUAKE 2015: HOUSING RECONSTRUCTION April 2019 First Edition: April, 2018 Second Edition: May, 2018 Third Edition: September 2018 Fourth Edition: April 2019
+THE PATH TO HOUSING RECOVERY

+NEPAL EARTHQUAKE 2015: HOUSING RECONSTRUCTION December 2020

+First Edition: April 2018 Second Edition: May 2018 Third Edition: September 2018 Fourth Edition: April 2019 Fifth Edition: December 2020